fafeitsch/imaginary-geo-itinerary/README.md

 * If you want to display elevation data in the itinerary, you have to use the `info` field of the tracks.
 I don't use the elevation stored in the GPX file because it is not accurate and there is no easy and free way to load elevation data into GPX files (apart from the inaccurate SRTM dataset).
+* The `url` of media objects should be unique.
+It is not possible to use images or videos with the same url.

 ## License